GiuBelli/GiuBelli/README.md

 # Hello 🙋🏻‍♀️
-My name is Giuli, I am from Córdoba Argentina and I am Data Analyst
+My name is Giuli, I am a Data Analyst from Córdoba Argentina

-- I use GitHub to explore and study new concepts and to try libraries
+- I use GitHub to explore and study new concepts and to try out libraries
-- I am interested in learning statistics for Data Analysis using Python
+- I'm interested in learning statistics for Data Analysis using Python
-- I love some piece of quality data
+- I like quality data
 - I love running

 # How to reach me